Young Nudy: 2015–2018: Slimeball 2, Nudy Land, and Slimeball 3

-2019–present: Faded in the Booth, Sli'merre, Anyways, and Dr. Ev4l
+2019–2020: Faded in the Booth, Sli'merre, and Anyways

 In April 2019, Thomas released a surprise project titled Faded in the Booth.
-Just two weeks before the release of his collaborative mixtape Sli'merre, a song entitled "Pissy Pamper" with Playboi Carti surfaced.
-The track, produced by Pi'erre Bourne, became an internet meme, with Playboi Carti performing the song at Coachella.
-His collaboration album Sli'merre with record producer Pi'erre Bourne debuted at number 167 on the US Billboard 200 and peaked at number 63 the following week.
+Just two weeks before the release of the mixtape Sli'merre, a collaborative project with producer Pi'erre Bourne, a song entitled "Pissy Pamper" with Playboi Carti surfaced.
+The track initially intended to be released as a part of Sli'merre, but it was not due to sample clearance issues.
+The track became an internet meme, with Playboi Carti performing the song at Coachella, and a slightly altered version peaking at number 1 on Spotify's US Viral 50.
+Following this, Sli'merre debuted at number 167 on the US Billboard 200 and peaked at number 63 the following week.
+The album included guest appearances from 21 Savage, Megan Thee Stallion, DaBaby, and Lil Uzi Vert.

 On May 11, producer ChaseTheMoney revealed what was thought to be a tracklist for Thomas's debut album, CTMX2.
 The tracklist has a number of artists such as Billie Eilish, Young Thug and most notably featured the song "God Flinch" featuring Thomas, J. Cole and Drake; the song was eventually released without Drake as "Sunset" on Dreamville's mixtape Revenge of the Dreamers III on July 5, 2019.
-Thomas appeared on the J. Cole-executively produced album twice, including the aforementioned song "Sunset" and on the single "Down Bad" along with JID, Bas, EarthGang and Cole himself.
+Thomas appeared on the Cole-executively produced album twice, including the aforementioned "Sunset" and on the single "Down Bad" along with JID, Bas, EarthGang and Cole himself.
 Later on, Young Nudy, alongside Calboy were added as supporting acts on 21 Savage's I Am Greater than I Was Tour across the United States.

 On November 20, 2019, the Grammy Awards announced the nominations for the 62nd Annual Grammy Awards, in which Thomas was nominated for his feature on the 2019 Dreamville Records single 'Down Bad", along with JID, Bas, J. Cole and Earthgang, as well as for his contributions to the aforementioned record label's compilation album Revenge of the Dreamers 3 and his cousin 21 Savage's I Am Greater Than I Was.

 On February 27, 2020, Young Nudy released his debut studio album titled Anyways, which totaled 16 tracks.
 The album received positive critical reception, receiving a 7.5/10 by Pitchfork critic Israel Daramola.
 The album peaked at 109 on the Billboard 200.

 After the release of Anyways, in 2020, Young Nudy announced a North American tour which was set to run from March 20 to April 30, and travel to 25 different cities in the United States.
 However, COVID-19 concerns caused the tour to be postponed.